maximecharriere/VideoGameMusicDownloader/README.md

 # VideoGameMusicDownloader

-A Python script to download music albums from KH Insider website named "[Video Game Music](https://downloads.khinsider.com/)" for free.
+A Python script to download music albums from "[Video Game Music](https://downloads.khinsider.com/)" website, for free.

 ## Credits & Support

-- Special thanks to KH Insider for hosting these video game music files and to all uploaders for their valuable contributions
+- Special thanks to KH Insider for hosting these video game music files and to all uploaders for their valuable contributions ❤
-- Consider supporting KH Insider by [upgrading your account](https://downloads.khinsider.com/forums/index.php?account/upgrades) to get direct album downloads
+- Consider supporting KH Insider by [upgrading your account](https://downloads.khinsider.com/forums/index.php?account/upgrades) to get direct album downloads.
 - Whenever possible, please support the artists by purchasing official soundtracks through legitimate channels.

 ## Features